YiboooMa/mayibo.github.io/content/post/TNSM/_index.md

 ---
-title: 🎉 Our paper _Mitigating Energy Consumption in Heterogeneous Mobile Networks through Data-Driven Optimization_ was accepted by IEEE Transactions on Network and Service Management (**TNSM**).
+title: 🎉 Our paper was accepted by IEEE TNSM.
 summary: We propose the pRoactivE Data-drivEn Energy Saving Method (REDEEM) to mitigate energy consumption in heterogeneous 4G and 5G mobile networks.
-[Code](https://github.com/tsinghua-fib-lab/REDEEM) [Paper](https://ieeexplore.ieee.org/abstract/document/10565848)
 date: 2024-06-18

 # Featured image